The Definitive Guide to Florida Car Accident Laws

 Car Accident Statute of Limitations in Florida

 The first priority after being involved in a car accident in Florida is obviously to obtain medical treatment for a driver’s injuries and to arrange vehicle repair.
 In the aftermath of a car accident, after dealing with the immediate problems of recovery, it can be difficult to focus on pursuing financial compensation from the driver or party at fault for the accident.
-It is important to note, however, that the driver has a limited period of time in which to file a lawsuit in order to pursue a car accident claim.
+It is important to note, however, that the driver has a limited period of time in which to file a lawsuit under the personal injury statute of limitations in Florida in order to pursue a car accident claim.
 This period is set forth in Florida’s Statute of Limitations.
 If the driver does not file their claim within the statute of limitations period, they will be forever barred from pursuing their claim.

 Call Us to Discuss Your Florida Car Accident Injury